Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 210 Roberts Alley, Fargo, ND

 Our adventure in Fargo started at The Boiler Room.
-The Boiler Room is described as an upscale take on bar food brunch, lunch, dinner, and late-night food options.
+The Boiler Room offers an upscale take on bar food: brunch, lunch, dinner, and late-night food options.

 You know you’re off to a good start when your appetizer smiles back at you.
 I didn’t see this smiley yoke until later when I looked at pictures from our meal.

-Credit goes to a Facebook fan who noticed this smile when I shared a few pictures of our meal online.
+Credit goes to a Facebook fan who noticed this “smile” on the yoke of the Scotch egg when I shared a few pictures of our meal online.

 Next, we tried their Rumchata French Toast.
 This breakfast entree is topped with banana butter sauce and served with scrambled eggs & two strips of bacon.

-If you want a combination of protein and you have a sweet tooth this breakfast entree is a nice option.
-If it had a few strawberries on top it would have been perfect.
+If you want a combination of protein but have a sweet tooth, this breakfast entree is a nice option.
+It would have been perfect with a few strawberries on top.

 For our savory option, we ordered Marge’s World-Famous Hotdish.

-If you are in the Midwest a hot dish is a popular staple but I think it’s more well known in the northern Midwest states.
+A “Hot dish” is a popular staple, but I think it’s more well-known in the northern Midwest states.

 What is a Hot Dish?